webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 that includes invalid credentials with a 403 (Forbidden) status code.
 Credentials are invalid if:

-* either the authentication credentials or public key are not included in the request,
+* either the authentication token or public key are not included in the request,

 * the signature on the JWT cannot be successfully verified using the included public key,